Issues relating to iOS: Group FaceTime bug

-A privacy issue was discovered when using FaceTime in iOS 12.1, that allowed users to eavesdrop the recipient with access to their camera and audio without them answering the call and their knowledge when adding another person to the call.
-As a result, Apple permanently disabled Group FaceTime in iOS versions 12.1 to 12.1.3.
+A privacy issue was discovered when using FaceTime in iOS 12.1 that allowed users to eavesdrop the recipient with access to their camera and audio without them answering the call and their knowledge when adding another person to the call.
+As a result, Apple disabled Group FaceTime entirely in iOS versions 12.1 to 12.1.3.
 An update was later released on 12.1.4 to fix the bug.

 Sending iMessages to the wrong contacts

-iOS 12 merges conversation history for devices using a shared Apple ID, even if separate handles are used, such as unique phone numbers or email addresses.
-As a result, iMessages may be delivered to the wrong device.
+iOS 12 merged conversation history for devices using a shared Apple ID even if separate handles were used, such as unique phone numbers or email addresses.
+As a result, iMessages may have been delivered to the wrong device.

 iOS 12.3.2 update incompatibility

-The iOS 12.3.2 update, released for iPhone 8 Plus devices only, caused users to be unable to transfer backups for this version to a different iPhone model as only the 8 Plus has this software update.
+The iOS 12.3.2 update, released for iPhone 8 Plus devices only, caused users to be unable to transfer backups for this version to a different iPhone model as only the iPhone 8 Plus has this software update.